A logo for a company called eduponics nature based solutions.

 Why Eduponics Go Green

-experience education in a fun, engaging and interactive manner while, developing a range of skills, including
+Eduponics incorporates aquaponic farming into the CAPS educational curriculum, allowing students to experience education in a fun, engaging and interactive manner while, developing a range of skills, including

 critical thinking, problem-solving, teamwork, and entrepreneurship.